Dangers & Annoyances

 You can buy cell-phone SIM cards (known as chips) for about B$10 from any carrier outlet.
 If you plan on heading to more remote areas of Bolivia, Entel is your best bet.

-Convenient puntos (privately run phone offices) of various carriers – Entel, Tigo, Viva etc – are also scattered throughout the city, and some mobile services now have wandering salesmen who will allow you to make a call from their mobile phone.
+Convenient puntos (privately run phone offices) of various carriers – Entel, Tigo, Viva etc – are also scattered throughout the city, and some cell phone services now have wandering salesmen who will allow you to make a call from their cell phone.
 Street kiosks, which are on nearly every corner, also sell phone cards, and offer brief local calls for about B$1 per minute.
 International calls can be made at low prices from the international call center.

 Information Kiosks These kiosks at the main bus terminal have maps and standard bus prices, for reference.
 The attendants, if they happen to be around, may help you find a hotel.